-Bill Sullivan begins his sixth season at the helm of the head women’s basketball team.
+Bill Sullivan begins his eighth season at the helm of the head women’s basketball team.
 Sullivan is just the fifth head coach for the Buccaneer women’s basketball program in 20 years.
-Overall, he is in his 13th season with the Bucs, having spent seven years as an assistant in the men’s program under long-time coach Cesar Odio.
+Overall, he is in his 15th season with the Bucs, having spent seven years as an assistant in the men’s program under long-time coach Cesar Odio.

 The Bucs reached new heights in 2009-10, advancing to the SSC Champsionship game for the first time since 1990-91, and earning the program's third NCAA Tournament bid.
 The Bucs ranked in the top-20 defensively, allowing just 55.6 points per game and holding the opposition to 36.0 percent field goal shooting.

 Mariesa Greene, the Sunshine State Conference Player of the Year after leading the league in scoring, rebounding and shooting, became the first Buc to earn first-team All-America honors from Daktronics, Inc., as selected by D2SIDA (NCAA Division II Sports Information Directors).